harehare/cnip/README.md

 ### Sync to Gist

-You will need to obtain a Github access token.
-(only "gist" scope is needed)
+Requires a GitHub access token with "gist" scope.

-Create an environment variable name `$CNIP_GITHUB_GIST_ACCESS_TOKEN` and set the access token.
+Set the `CNIP_GITHUB_GIST_ACCESS_TOKEN` environment variable to your token.

 ## Customization

-You can customize the display by setting the following environment variables.
+Configure display colors with these environment variables:

 ```bash
 CNIP_HIGHLIGHT_COLOR="#FFBC00"